fmdkdd/fmdkdd.github.com/_posts/2011-08-27-programming-etymology.md

 ---
 layout: post
-title: Programming Languages Names Etymology
+title: Programming languages names etymology
 ---

 Do you ever wonder where the name of your favorite programming